 Support long-term healing.
 The muscle weakness resulting from a car accident can leave patients vulnerable to re-injury.
 Chiropractic care often involves rehabilitative exercises that improve flexibility and strengthen the muscles surrounding the spine.

-Visiting a doctor of chiropractic as soon as possible after an auto accident can boost a patient’s chances of making a fully recovery—without resorting to chronic over use of prescription drugs.
+Visiting a doctor of chiropractic as soon as possible after an auto accident can boost a patient’s chances of making a full recovery—without resorting to chronic over use of prescription drugs.